Document Type : Original Article

 Abstract

-Methods: This cross-sectional study was conducted at two university-affiliated hospitals.
-The patients diagnosed with NCCP, based on physical examination and angiographic findings, completed questionnaires assessing type D personality, cardiac anxiety, fear of body sensations, somatization, depression, and pain severity.
+METHODS: This cross-sectional study was conducted at two university-affiliated hospitals.
+Patients diagnosed with NCCP, based on physical examination and angiographic findings, completed questionnaires assessing type D personality, cardiac anxiety, fear of bodily sensations, somatization, depression, and pain severity.
 Univariate and multiple logistic regression analyses were conducted to identify factors influencing pain severity levels.

-Conclusions: It is concluded that type D personality, fear of bodily sensation, depression, somatization, cardiac anxiety, and bad self-rated health were associated with increased NCCP severity.
-By controlling the disease and related pain earlier, it is possible to have a more coherent treatment and increase people's quality of life.
+CONCLUSION: This study concluded that type D personality, fear of bodily sensations, depression, somatization, cardiac anxiety, and poor self-rated health were associated with increased NCCP severity.
+By controlling the disease and managing related pain earlier, more coherent treatment strategies can be implemented, ultimately improving patients’ quality of life.

 Keywords